 Tooth whitening works best on teeth that have been cleaned so there is no plaque or calculus to block the work of the whitening gel.

-Teeth that may not respond well to whitening include teeth that
+Teeth that may not respond well to whitening include teeth which

 - are damaged,